cwwojin/FORK_backend/docs/pages/user.md

 ---

-## DELETE : delete facility with id
+## DELETE : Delete My Facility

 - Delete a facility by its ID associated with the user
+- This request will remove the facility entirely from the system DB

 ### URL